-How Ketamine Works
+How Ketamine Works:

 Ketamine is an NMDA receptor antagonist, which means that it blocks nervous excitation, calming the brain down.
 This stops the momentum of the present dominant thought patterns and psychological processes.

-Ketamine also increases brain derived neurotrophic factor (BDNF): A hormone that supports neuronal survival, development, and function.
+Ketamine also increases brain-derived neurotrophic factor (BDNF): A hormone that supports neuronal survival, development, and function.
 This means that ketamine helps the brain to heal, after a concussion for example.

-Synaptogenesis is the ability of the brain to make new connections.
+BDNF also promotes synaptogenesis, the ability of the brain to make new connections.
 This is how ketamine functions to help people tell a new story and take their life in a new direction.